-I’m so excited to launch my new Creative Photography Course, a transition from my travel focused photo tours into online learning so I can work with photographers wherever they’re based in the world!
+The Creative Photography Course is a transition from my travel focused photo tours into online learning so I can work with photographers wherever they’re based in the world!

 If you’re seeking to find direction with your photography, are keen to learn some creative techniques, how to curate your work, find clients and hopefully one day sell prints or work in the industry…this is the course for you.
 The possibilities within photography as a career or even a hobby are endless and exciting.
 With various genres, career paths and outlets for showcasing your work, now more than ever is the time to start working on developing a creative vision for your photography.

 Update – This course is currently offered as a self-study program, upon enrolment, you’ll receive instant access to all workbooks, bonus guides and an invitation to join ‘The Creative Core’ Facebook group.

 In a world where content is all around us, having a professional approach and a consistent, curated portfolio will put you so many steps closer to achieving your goals.

 With 16+ years in the industry working as a professional photographer, this course has been developed based on my experiences across multiple genres and from leading photo tours and teaching photographers just like you.
 From working as a photojournalist with Lonely Planet to growing a successful landscape gallery and photo lab, partnering with global tourism brands, photographing marketing campaigns for international hotel chains and developing The Wandering Lens, I’ll be sharing my insights and tips with you, even a few mistakes I’ve made so you don’t have to!

 You’ll find the course information and monthly outlines here but if you’ve still got some questions, perhaps I can answer them below in the FAQs.